ktorio/ktor-samples/README.md

 * generic: Contains a list of general sample applications all for JVM platform.
 * client-mpp: An example of using Ktor as a client in a Kotlin Multiplatform Project
 * fullstack-mpp: An example of using Ktor as a client and server in a Kotlin Multiplatform Project
+* graalvm: An example of using Ktor Server and GraalVM

 ## Requirements